-- 5. ALL breeding heifers are required to attend an ID Day on April 29, 2023, unless previous arrangements have been made with superintendents.
+- 5. ALL breeding heifers are required to attend an ID Day on May 11, 2024, unless previous arrangements have been made with superintendents and Extension Office or FFA Advisor.
 All tattoos, tags, and registration paperwork will be recorded and photographed.
 Any issues with tattoos will be addressed on this date. - 6.
-Tattoos and 4-H and FFA tags will be read and verified at the fair weigh-in. - 7.
-A County Born Champion will be selected for the breeding heifers.
-County born is interpreted to mean the calf must be born in Monroe County. - Lot 80 Breeding Heifer- Born on or between September 1, 2021, and December 31, 2022.
+Tattoos and EID or 4-H or FFA tags will be read and verified at the fair weighin.

+- 7. A County Born Champion will be selected for the breeding heifers.
+County born is interpreted to mean the calf must be born in Monroe County. - Lot 80A -Commercial Breeding Heifer- Born on or between September 1, 2022, and December 31, 2023 - Lot 80B- Registered Breeding Heifer (shown by breed)- Born on or between September 1, 2022, and December 31, 2023